Tyrick Bodak

-Tyrick Bodak (born 15 May 2002) is a Curaçaoan professional footballer who plays as a goalkeeper for club Telstar and the Curaçao national team.
+Tyrick Jeremy Bodak (born 15 May 2002) is a professional footballer who plays as a goalkeeper for Eerste Divisie club Vitesse.
+Born in the Netherlands, he plays for the Curaçao national team.

 Club career

 Bodak came through the youth system at De Graafschap and joined PSV in June 2019.
 He signed his first professional contract on 11 August 2020.
 In June 2023, he moved to Cambuur.

-In 2024, Bodak joined Telstar in the Eerste Divisie, where he was the third-choice goalkeeper behind Ronald Koeman jr. and Joey Houweling.
+In 2024, Bodak joined Telstar in the Eerste Divisie, where he was the third-choice goalkeeper behind Ronald Koeman Jr. and Joey Houweling.
 He was part of the squad that won promotion to the Eredivisie through the play-offs in the 2024–25 season—the club's first top-flight return in 47 years—albeit without making an appearance.
-Following promotion he remained third-choice, with Daan Reiziger arriving to back up Koeman jr.
+Following promotion he remained third-choice, with Daan Reiziger arriving to back up Koeman Jr.

+On 4 August 2026, Bodak joined Eerste Divisie club Vitesse on a one-year contract.

 International career

 Bodak has represented Curaçao at youth level.
-In July 2021, he was named in Curaçao squad for the 2021 CONCACAF Gold Cup.
+In July 2021, he was named in Curaçao's squad for the 2021 CONCACAF Gold Cup.
 However, they were forced to withdraw from the tournament due to high number of COVID-19 positive cases across the staff and players.

 Bodak made his international debut on 9 October 2021 in a 2–1 defeat to New Zealand.
 In June 2025, he was named in the squad for the 2025 CONCACAF Gold Cup.

+In May 2026, he was named in Curaçao's squad for the 2026 FIFA World Cup, the country's first-ever appearance at the tournament.